Lung Cancer Treatment in India:

-- Stage 3: Cancer is in the lung and lymph nodes in the middle of the chest.
+- Stage 3: Cancer is in the lung, lymph nodes in the middle of the chest.

 - Stage 3A: Cancer is found in lymph nodes, but only on the same side of the chest where cancer first started growing.

-- Stage 3B: Cancer has spread to lymph nodes on the opposite side of the chest or to lymph nodes above the collarbone.
+- Stage 3B: Cancer has spread to lymph nodes on the above the collarbone or to lymph on the opposite side of the chest.

-- Stage 4: Cancer has spread to both lungs, into the area around the lungs, or to distant organs.
+- Stage 4: Cancer has spread to both lungs, area around the lungs, or to distant organs.

-Small-cell lung cancer (SCLC) has two main stages.
-In the limited stage, cancer is found in only one lung or nearby lymph nodes on the same side of the chest.
+There are two main stages of Small-cell lung cancer (SCLC).
+In the limited stage, cancer is found either in only one side of the lung or near lymph nodes on the same side of the chest.